Edited by Ben Jacklin

 3 Tricky Ways to Remove Fisheye from GoPro Footage

-Before we delve into how to remove fisheye from GoPro, it is crucial to state that these cameras are ridiculously cheap and that they provide topnotch results when it comes to shooting from a distance.
+Before we delve into how to remove fisheye from GoPro, it is crucial to state that these cameras are ridiculously cheap and that they provide top notch results when it comes to shooting from a distance.
 What’s more?
 They can totally record in 4K.
 What is there not to like?
+Below, you can check what fisheye lenses Amazon offers: from the cheapest which you can connect to your smartphone to professional ones.

-Well, the secret to this excellence is the built-in fisheye lens.
+So, one of the secrets to the GoPro excellence is the built-in fisheye lens.
 However, this feature can be both positive and negative, depending on the user and the area your footage is supposed to cover.
 If you need a camera for a short interview or to take photographs of a tennis court?
 Then you may not really like GoPro cameras.
 But if you need a camera to capture the entire view of a mountain from top to bottom or the entire axis of a football field, then, GoPro cameras are arguably your best bet for the job.
 Alas, the fisheye distortion saps the fun away.

 Why is the fisheye lens both good and bad?
 How do I remove fisheye GoPro?
 These are the two major focus of our guide on how to correct fisheye distortion in GoPro footage.